 Melting Stones follows the story of Evvy, Briar's student in Street Magic, as she and Rosethorn investigate the mysterious death of plants in the Battle Islands, concurrent with Will of the Empress.
 It was first released as a full cast audio book before being adapted into a novel.
 Unlike the other Circle books, which are told in third person, this one is narrated by Evvy in first person.

-Battle Magic tells the story of what happened to Briar, Evvy, and Rosethorn in Gyongxe, events which color the previous two books.
+Battle Magic tells the story of what happened to Briar, Evvy, and Rosethorn in Gyongxe, events that color the previous two books.

 An untitled fourth standalone book that will follow Tris as she enters Lightsbridge University to study academic magic.